 AE Recruitment receives emails containing architectural and design portfolios on a daily basis, we’ve seen a lot of good examples and equally a lot of bad examples.
-We decided to put together a guide so that you can make the right decisions about what it should look like, what information it should contain and how to get it across to your potential employer.
+We decided to put together a guide of portfolio tips so that you can make the right decisions about what it should look like, what information it should contain and how to get it across to your potential employer.

 This portfolio should be a “sample” of your best work which highlights who you are and what you’re about, this is the time to show off your creative side and really ruffle those feathers.